 At the Re-Work Deep Learning Summit in San Francisco in January, I learned about some new, very large image datasets.
-I have heard of and used the Cifar 10 and 100 datasets, as well as ImageNet.
-However, the “80 Million Tiny Images Dataset” and the “CelebA Dataset” were discussed.
+I have heard of and used the Cifar-10 and 100 datasets, as well as ImageNet.
+However, the “80 Million Tiny Images Dataset” (the dataset has been removed since this post was originally written) and the “CelebA Dataset” were discussed.
 These were new to me.
 All of these are very large collections of images that are labeled for classification tasks.

 I often benchmark servers against each other to figure out which perform best in different situations.
 Since computer vision is such a big topic today, benchmarks on large image datasets are particularly useful and informative.
 Even a 10% increase in speed can have a large impact on business.